Diana Lynn: Stage

 In 1964, Lynn had a six-month stint on Broadway, replacing Barbara Bel Geddes in Mary, Mary.
 In the early 1950s, she starred with Maurice Evans in The Wild Duck on Broadway.

 She also starred in runs of The Moon Is Blue in the United States and the United Kingdom.

 Recordings

 In 1947, a three-record album of Lynn's piano playing included Mozart's Rondo, Laura, and Body and Soul.

 Later years

-A Democrat, she supported Adlai Stevenson's campaign during the 1952 presidential election.
 She acted frequently in television guest roles throughout the 1960s.
 By 1970, she had relocated to New York City, where she was running a travel agency.
 She appeared in Company of Killers, a film made for television.
 Paramount then offered her a part in a new film, Play It as It Lays, and after some consideration, Lynn accepted the offer and moved back to Los Angeles.

 In 1968, Lynn invited her friend Mart Crowley to housesit for her while she was out of town.
 While at her house over those five weeks, Crowley wrote the majority of his groundbreaking play about LGBT life in America, The Boys in the Band.